MicolZazzarini/SAR_Ship_Detector/README.md

 ## Getting Started with Docker

 The procedure described is for YOLOv8.
-The only difference for YOLOv10 is to start in the YOLOv10 folder.
+The only difference for YOLOv10 is to start in the YOLOv10 folder and change few file's name.

 ### 0. Configuration